gs0357227-del/BLANK-SLATE-TECHNOLOGY/README.md

 # BLANK-SLATE-TECHNOLOGY
-"AI-powered app idea generation platform to inspire developers"
+"AI-powered app, an idea generation platform to inspire developers"